Can Mesothelioma Go Into Remission?

 Remission is a term doctors use to describe how much a patient’s cancer symptoms have decreased or disappeared.
-Complete remission is the ultimate goal of all patients and their health care team.
-It occurs when the patient is no longer exhibiting any signs of mesothelioma after treatment.
+Patients with mesothelioma can reach remission when they show no visible signs of cancer, also known as No Evidence of Disease (NED).
+The ultimate goal for all patients and their health care team is complete remission.

-While at the current instance the doctor may no longer be able to detect cancer cells, there may still be some extremely small microscopic cells in the body after treatment.
+Although doctors may no longer be able to detect cancer cells, there may still be some microscopic cells in the body after treatment.

 Partial remission describes a significant improvement in the patient’s cancer but not a complete disappearance.